-The proposed lease area contains the same facilities as the prior lease.
-The lease facilities are designed for recreational boating purposes.
-The dock and appurtenant facilities have existed at this location for many years.
-Recreational boating is a water-dependent activity and is generally consistent with the common law Public Trust Doctrine.
-The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
+The Applicant owns the upland adjoining the lease premises.
+The subject facilities are privately owned and maintained and have existed for many years at this location.
+The facilities are used for recreational boating and shoreline protection.
+Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
+The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land (Pub.
 Resources Code, § 6503.5).
+The bank protection will maintain and improve the integrity of the river channel, which will help protect the Public Trust resources of the Sacramento River, for recreational and navigational use by the public.